kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/F_ConfigrProperty.md

 ```csharp
  Configr.Property(a => a.Name == "Id", Fuzzr.Constant(42));
 ```
-A utility overload exists that allows one to pass in a value instead of a fuzzr.
+A utility overload exists that allows one to pass in a value instead of a Fuzzr.
 ```csharp
  Configr.Property(a => a.Name == "Id", 42);
 ```
-Another overload allows you to create a fuzzr dynamically using a `Func<PropertyInfo, FuzzrOf<T>>` factory method.
+Another overload allows you to create a Fuzzr dynamically using a `Func<PropertyInfo, FuzzrOf<T>>` factory method.
 ```csharp
  Configr.Property(a => a.Name == "Id", a => Fuzzr.Constant(42));
 ```